-Your goods may be subject to restrictions.
-It is the responsibility of the mailer to inquire about and to abide by any import and export regulations and restrictions (e.g., quarantine, pharmaceutical, etc.).
-This form must be properly completed.
+Goods may be subject to restrictions.
+It is the responsibility of the mailer to inquire about and abide by any import and export regulations and restrictions (e.g., quarantine, pharmaceutical, etc.), and to properly complete this form.

-FROM (Sender information) and TO (Addressee information) section: Sender and addressee's full name and full address must be entered in the blocks provided.
+FROM (Sender information) and TO (Addressee information) sections: Enter both the sender's and addressee's full name and full address in the blocks provided.
+Please provide the telephone/fax number or email address of both the sender and addressee, as such information will facilitate customs clearance and delivery.